I'm currently a research scientist at Adobe. I received my Ph.D. from the Cornell Computer Science

 ACM Transactions on Graphics (SIGGRAPH 2014)

-We propose and evaluate a method for significantly compressing modal sound models, thereby making them far more practical for audiovisual applications.
+We propose and evaluate a method for significantly compressing modal sound models,

-The dense eigenmode matrix, needed to compute the sound model's response to contact forces, can consume tens to thousands of megabytes
+The dense eigenmode matrix, needed to compute the sound model's response to contact

 depending on mesh resolution and mode count.
-Our eigenmode compression pipeline is based on nonlinear optimization of Moving
+Our eigenmode compression pipeline is based

 Least Squares (MLS) approximations.
-Enhanced compression is achieved by exploiting symmetry both within and between eigenmodes,
+Enhanced compression is achieved by exploiting

-and by adaptively assigning per-mode error levels based on human perception of the far-field pressure amplitudes.
-Our method provides
+and by adaptively assigning per-mode error levels based on human perception of the

 smooth eigenmode approximations, and efficient random access.
-We demonstrate that, in many cases, hundredfold compression ratios can
+We demonstrate that, in

 be achieved without audible degradation of the rendered sound.